What is a Recovery Startup Business for Employee Retention Credit?

 As we delve into the eligibility updates for the Employee Retention Credit (ERC) in 2023, it’s crucial to note the following criteria:

 To be considered for the ERC, a significant portion of your business operations must have been suspended.
-According to the revised eligibility rules, a portion is deemed significant when it exceeds a nominal threshold.
+According to the revised eligibility rules, a portion is deemed important when it exceeds a nominal threshold.

 Furthermore, the gross receipts derived from that suspended portion of operations should not be less than 10% of the overall gross receipts.
 Additionally, there should be a reduction of at least 10% in an employee’s service hours compared to the total hours worked by all employees.